Sofiasantanaa/CPAN-212---Lab-3/README.md

 ## IncidentTracker Web Application
 ## Project Overview

-The IncidentTracker Web Application is a Node.js and Next.js-based system designed to manage the reporting, tracking, and archiving of incidents within an organization.

-The main objective of the application is to replace informal incident tracking (such as spreadsheets or emails) with a structured system that enforces incident lifecycle rules and controlled status transitions.
+The IncidentTracker Web Application is a Node.js and Next.js-based system for reporting, tracking, and archiving incidents within an organization.
+It replaces informal tracking methods like spreadsheets or emails with a structured system that enforces incident lifecycle rules and controlled status transitions.

 # The system supports: